 Summer School through SEALS Japan

 We offer three levels of 10-week (for first year and second year) or 8-week (for advanced) intensive Japanese courses.
 Each level is equivalent to one academic year of Japanese at Pitt.
 There are a number of tuition remission scholarships earmarked for summer language study.
-Contact Professor Mills for further details.
+Contact Paula Locante for further details.

 Scholarships and Financial Aid